 It is important to note that fasteners come in sets; that is the bolt grade must match the nut grade.
 In cases where the bolt is threading into a part, such as a cylinder head or engine block, this does not apply.
 Additionally, the washers should match the grading as well.
 Grade 2 washers are non-tempered, whereas Grade 5 and 8 are tempered, so they do not deform like Grade 2 washers will.
 Over time, a Grade 2 washer under a 5 or 8 bolt will deform and lead to a loose fastener, which is not a good thing.

 Combining washers and lock washers is not advisable in most situations.
 If the operate calls for a lock washer, just use a lock washer, a second flat washer can cause some clamping issues.

 Then there is the issue of thread count\pitch.
-Most fasteners are sized using two sets of number, the diameter and the thread count or pitch.
+Most common automotive fasteners are sized using two sets of number, the diameter and the thread count or pitch.
 For example, SAE bolts come in coarse and fine thread, which is referred to as thread count, such as ¼-20 and ¼-28, 28 being the fine-thread variant.
 Fine-thread bolts are typically a little stronger and yield a higher clamping force than their coarse thread brothers, but this comes at a cost, namely in galling and fouling of the threads.
 Because the threads are closer together, any debris or rust will cause more problems with removing or tightening a fine-thread bolt.
 Additionally, fine thread bolts need more thread engagement to provide the same clamping force, you need a at least full width worth of thread engagement for a fine thread bolt to yield full force, where you can get away with less on a coarse thread bolt.
 Whenever possible, the goal should be a full width worth of thread engagement to yield full clamping strength.
 Unless specifically called for, the standard thread is coarse.